-How Much Cat Litter Should You Put in the Box?
+How Much Cat Litter Should Be in the Box?

 Ask ten cat owners how much litter they use, and you'll get ten different answers.
 Some fill the box 6 inches deep.
 Others barely cover the bottom.
 Who's right?
 Science actually has an answer.